How Do We Relationship?

 How Do We Relationship? (付き合ってあげてもいいかな, Tsukiatte Agetemo Ii Kana) is a Japanese manga series written and illustrated by Tamifull.
 It was serialized on Shogakukan's MangaONE and Ura Sunday web platforms from August 2018 to March 2025, with its chapters collected in 14 tankōbon volumes.
 The manga has been licensed in North America by Viz Media.
+An eight-episode television drama adaptation is set to premiere in September 2026.

 Synopsis

 After Miwa Inuzuka enters university, she by chance becomes friends with Saeko Sawatari, her polar opposite.
 At Saeko's invitation, she joins the music club, and while conversing, they come out to each other as gay.
 Saeko suggests they start dating, and although Miwa does not have romantic feelings for Saeko, her interest in learning what a relationship is like leads her to agree to date her.